Train Boarding Process

 There are special boarding procedures and check-in times for Auto Train, so passengers should arrive at the station at least two hours prior to departure.

-Always remain behind the yellow line on the platform while waiting for trains; trains stop very close to the edge of the platform.
+Always remain behind the yellow line and safety strip on the platform while waiting for trains; trains stop very close to the edge of the platform.
 In some stations, not all trains stop at the platform while continuing through, so stay clear of these moving trains.